 Our 14-day cooling-off period refers to the financial agreement made.
 If you signed a membership agreement, this is not part of the 14-day cooling-off period.
 If you would like to cancel within 14 days, please contact a member of our team who would be able to confirm the terms and conditions of your agreement and give you the best possible cancellation option.

-Yes, if you choose to switch to us, we’ll pay up to £300 towards your cancellation fees.
-Note: This is dependant on your agreement term.
+Yes, if you choose to switch to us, we’ll pay up to £1000 towards your cancellation fees.
+Note: This is dependant on your agreement term and volume of turnover.

 Yes, all our card machines arrive ready to accept these payment types.

 Payment Card Industry Data Security Standard (PCI DSS) is a global security initiative designed to protect your business, your customers and the banks.
 Created by the major card schemes, PCI DSS is a set of mandatory requirements that apply to all businesses taking credit and debit card payments, regardless of their size or transaction volume.

 When a customer makes a card payment face-to-face via a chip and PIN machine, over the phone or online they are entrusting your business with their financial and personal information.
 Equally, you’re trusting them to be the legitimate cardholder and be exactly who they say they are.

 On your bank statement, you will see 2 sets of periodic charges for your card processing services: